Friday, February 9, 2018

 THE STUFF OF DREAMS

 Time has been kind to Camelot, which is ironic, since complaints about its abuse of time (even devoted fans tend to find it overlong) have dogged the film since its release.
 No longer denounced for being out of step with the changing tastes of the '60s, Camelot now belongs to the forgiving rear-view gaze of Classic Hollywood.
 The up-and-coming stars in its cast are now revered film industry veterans.
-The traditional style of filmmaking employed, one lambasted for being creakily old-fashioned during the youthquake '60s, now is revered for its scope and grandeur...all devoid of CGI enhancement.
+The traditional style of filmmaking employed, one lambasted for being creakily old-fashioned during the youthquake '60s, is now revered for its scope and grandeur...all devoid of CGI enhancement.
 And its melodic score now hearkens back to an era when a timeless traditionalism defined what we came to know as musical theater.

 Yet, Camelot remains unique in that it is one of those films whose dividing line of opinion never seems to shift.
 I've never known of anyone who hated the film to ever come around to a more favorable opinion over time, similarly, those who started out loving it (as I do) can't be talked down from our cloud no matter what detractors say.